 We have a prediction, or rather, an observation.
 There's a moody hue in the purple color family that is outpacing the icy heads of lavender in our social feeds, and we're here to call it out: Plum hair color is taking over.

-Plum can be deep and rich in its burgundy-red shades. and it can also give a solid punch of vibrancy with its violet-purple tones.
-The combination of both cool and warm colors give off a very natural (and at times neutral) appearance.
-For a not-so-natural hair color, plum can have an extremely natural feel, especially on darker strands, which is part of the reason this color trend is rising to the top.
-Keep reading for a list of our favorite plum hair color inspo right now.
+Plum can be deep and rich in its burgundy-red shades. and it can also give a solid punch of vibrancy with its violet and purple tones.
+The combination of both cool and warm colors gives off a very natural (and at times neutral) appearance.
+For a not-so-natural hair color, plum can have an extremely natural feel (especially on darker strands), which is part of the reason this color trend is rising to the top.
+Keep reading for a list of our favorite plum hair color inspiration right now.

 Play It Cool